digitalocean/terraform-provider-digitalocean/docs/resources/app.md

 * `instance_size_slug` - The instance size to use for this component.
 * `instance_count` - The amount of instances that this component should be scaled to.
 * `http_port` - The internal port on which this service's run command will listen.
+* `internal_ports` - A list of ports on which this service will listen for internal traffic.
 * `git` - A Git repo to use as the component's source.
 The repository must be able to be cloned without authentication.
 Only one of `git`, `github` or `gitlab`  may be set
   - `repo_clone_url` - The clone URL of the repo.
   - `branch` - The name of the branch to use.